HIV Symptoms | Emergency Room Treatment

 - Memory loss or neurological disorders

 If you have any of the symptoms above and you think you have been exposed to HIV, visit SignatureCare Emergency Center emergency room right away.
 SignatureCare Emergency Center ERs have HIV testing that can quickly identify and treat the disease.
+Blood testing done based on physician’s determination and diagnosis.

 It is important that you seek medical treatment within 72 hours of exposure to HIV for the best possible treatment outcome.
 Having HIV symptoms is an emergency, so come to one of our nearest emergency rooms immediately.